 “Be still before the LORD and wait patiently for him; do not fret when men succeed in their ways, when they carry out their wicked schemes.
 Refrain from anger and turn from wrath; do not fret--it leads only to evil.
 For evil men will be cut off, but those who hope in the LORD will inherit the land.”
 (Psalm 37:7-9)

-As a type A, 21st century American, who drinks a lot of coffee, being still is not my strong suit.
+I have to admit that as a coffee-drinking, type-A, 21st century American, being still is not my strong suit.
 In fact, I hate waiting, and patience can really require a lot of will power.
 Fortunately, we are called to “be still before the Lord” and “wait patiently for Him.”
 The kind of stillness the psalmist urges is not necessarily a lack of physical activity, but a sense of confident peace, a trust that God is aware of and cares about all aspects of our lives.
 We are able to wait patiently for God to fulfill His promises because He has always faithfully done so.
-Not only is fretting futile and anger counter-productive, they display a lack of faith that the God who provided redemption in Christ will certainly vindicate us on the day of resurrection.
+Not only is our fretting futile and our anger counter-productive, they display a lack of faith that the God who provided redemption in Christ will certainly bring about our vindication on the day of resurrection.

-“Heavenly Father, give us the strength to wait for You, trusting confidently in Your promises and empowered by Your Holy Spirit.
-Enable us to be free of worry and anger, knowing that You are our hope, in Jesus, amen.”
+“Heavenly Father, give us the strength to wait for You, trusting confidently in Your promises and empowered by Your Spirit.
+Enable us to be free of worry and anger, knowing that You are our hope, in Jesus’ name, amen.”

 A state trooper noticed the hazard being caused by the slow driver and pulled her over.